 MAGI is a little different from adjusted gross income (AGI), in that it adds back some of your tax deductions—so it’s a higher number than AGI.
 If you have any questions about what your own MAGI is, contact a tax professional or visit the IRS website.

-SALT's interactive money lessons covering topics like budgeting, identity theft, student loans, and more to help you borrow smart to pay for college and find more money for life.
+SALT's interactive money courses covering topics like budgeting, identity theft, student loans, and more to help you borrow smart to pay for college and find more money for life.
 Many of the schools and organizations we work with recommend My Money 101 courses for their students and members.

 A federal program that focuses on expanding the availability of primary care services in areas with limited access to care.
 NHSC offers repayment programs that provide financial assistance to help health care workers pay back their student loans.